akashrao96/JavaScript-Projects/Random Quote Generator/README.md

 # Random Quote Machine

-A wonderful tool to Kickstart your Day with a new inspiration and ideas.
+A wonderful tool to Kickstart your Day with a new inspiration and ideas and share with your loved ones on social media like twitter,facebook and whatsapp.Have a nice day!!

 ## Technology Stack